 Full opioid agonist medications used for MAT (e.g., methadone) bind to mu opioid receptors and fully activate them.23 These medications are administered daily, in oral form, and are provided only within the context of a certified opioid treatment program.23 Full opioid agonists are Schedule II controlled substances.23,24 MMW is not required prior to initiating full-agonist treatment, but may be required if a patient decides to discontinue treatment.23,25

 Partial agonists (e.g., buprenorphine) have a pharmacologic profile different from that of full agonists.
 Partial agonists produce a less-than-maximal or partial agonist effect at the mu opioid receptor and an antagonistic effect at the kappa opioid receptor.20

-This type of medication is available in multiple dosage forms.6-9,26 Most forms can be taken by the patient at home after being initially provided by a licensed healthcare provider; however, the subdermal implant form must always be administered by a licensed healthcare provider.6-9 Partial agonists are Schedule III controlled substances.6,24
+This type of medication is available in multiple dosage forms.6-9,26,27 Most forms can be taken by the patient at home after being initially provided by a licensed healthcare provider; however, the subdermal implant and extended-release injection must always be administered by a licensed healthcare provider.6-9,27 Partial agonists are Schedule III controlled substances.6,24

-Patients taking opioid antagonist medication do not experience a high, and there is no known abuse potential.27 Also, if patients cease treatment, they will not experience withdrawal symptoms.
+Patients taking opioid antagonist medication do not experience a high, and there is no known abuse potential.28 Also, if patients cease treatment, they will not experience withdrawal symptoms.

 The Table summarizes some of the properties of full agonist, partial agonist, and antagonist medications used to treat opioid-dependent patients.
 No comparisons of safety or efficacy, nor any treatment decisions, should be made based on this information.